kailicao/pyimcom/compress/compress_README.rst

 Metadata on the compression scheme (needed to decompress the data) is stored in a new ASCII Table in the compressed file (the ``CPRESS`` HDU).
 The possible schemes and parameters are described in more detail below.

-It is recommended to use the ``.cpr.fits.gz`` suffix for a compressed PyIMCOM file, e.g., ``itertest2_F_10_04.fits`` compresses to ``itertest2_F_10_04.cpr.fits.gz``, but this is not enforced.
+It is recommended to use the ``.cpr.fits.gz`` suffix for a compressed PyIMCOM file, e.g., ``itertest2_F_10_04.fits`` compresses to ``itertest2_F_10_04.cpr.fits.gz``.
+This is not enforced by ``compressutils``, but some analysis tools recognize compressed files by this convention.
 The .gzipped file can be unzipped (it is a valid .fits.gz file!) but we expect this won't be common; if you need the uncompressed file, you will probably just decompress it.

 Decompression
 ==================